 In other words, a restaurant newsletter is a great place to start if you’re new to online marketing.
 But how?

-How to Start a Restaurant Newsletter
+How to Create a Restaurant Newsletter in 3 Steps

 Starting a restaurant newsletter doesn’t need to be a complex process.
 Here’s how to get started.